LakeYS/Dishorde/README.md

 ## Configuring the bot
 1. On your server's system, navigate to the game's directory and edit your the config xml file.
 2. Find "TelnetEnabled" and make sure it is set to "true".
 Set a telnet password and save the file. **Make sure your telnet password is secure , especially if the telnet port is open or the server is running on a VPS.**
 3. Now navigate back to the bot's folder.
-Edit config.json.
+Rename config.example.json to config.json and open this file in a text editor.
 4. Find the line containing `"password": "changeme",` and replace "changeme" with your server's telnet password.
 5. If running the bot on a different network from the server, change "localhost" to your server's external IP.
 (If using an external IP to connect the bot, forwarding the telnet port may be required)
 6. Replace "your_token_here" with the Discord bot token from earlier.
 Keep the file open for the next section.